IATI/IATI-Extra-Documentation/en/activity-standard/iati-activities.rst

 	:start-after: <!--iati-activities starts-->
 	:end-before: <!--iati-activity starts-->

-The ``iati-organisation`` element acts as a container for other sub-elements.
+The ``iati-activities`` element acts as a container for other sub-elements.
 It is closed as follows:

 .. literalinclude:: activity-standard-example-1.04-annotated.xml
 	:language: xml